MadStu/noughts-and-crosses/README.md

 ## Testing

 I tested the website on a number of browsers and devices and all is working as intended.

+I also asked a number of my fellow students to test it's functionality and try to break it.
+Any bugs found are listed in the [Unfixed Bugs](#Unfixed) area

 The responsive design allows for different screen sizes as proven by using [Responsinator](http://www.responsinator.com/?url=madstu.github.io%2Fnoughts-and-crosses%2F)